tannuchoudhary/Spring-Boot-Websocket-Chat-Application/Chat-Application.md

 ![Screenshot from 2022-06-14 11-16-59](https://user-images.githubusercontent.com/42698268/173760499-ab8c26d9-a770-4b99-9bd1-e3c84e68ed55.png)

 # 4. Now we'll go to the eclipse and create a server side application and then we'll create a client side application
-* In pom.xml we added only websocket dependency, to achieve full web socketfeatures using stomp we need to add one more dependency
+## A. In pom.xml we added only websocket dependency, to achieve full web socketfeatures using stomp we need to add one more dependency

 ```java
 <dependency>